Marie d'Agoult: Life

+Early life

-Marie was born in Frankfurt am Main, Germany, with the full name of Marie Catherine Sophie de Flavigny, the daughter of Alexandre Victor François, Vicomte de Flavigny (1770–1819), a footloose émigré French aristocrat, and his wife Maria Elisabeth Bethmann (1772–1847), whose father was the German merchant and banker Johann Philipp Bethmann (1715–1793).
+Marie d'Agoult was born in Frankfurt am Main, Germany, with the full name of Marie Catherine Sophie de Flavigny, the daughter of Alexandre Victor François, Vicomte de Flavigny (1770–1819), an émigré French aristocrat, and his wife Maria Elisabeth Bethmann (1772–1847), whose father was the German merchant and banker Johann Philipp Bethmann (1715–1793).
 According to Siegfried Mandel, however, Maria Elisabeth's father was Simon Moritz Bethmann, who was Johann Philipp's younger brother, and the Bethmanns were Jewish.
 The young Marie spent her early years in Germany and completed her education in a French convent after the Bourbon Restoration.

 She entered into an early marriage of convenience with Charles Louis Constant d'Agoult, Comte d'Agoult (1790–1875) on 16 May 1827, thereby becoming the Comtesse d'Agoult.
 They had two daughters, Louise (1828–1834) and Claire (1830–1912).
 Marie never divorced the count, even though she had left him for Franz Liszt.

+Franz Liszt

+Liszt at the Piano by Josef Danhauser, 1840.

 From 1835 to 1839, she lived with composer and virtuoso pianist Franz Liszt, who was six years younger, and was then a rising concert star.
-She became close to Liszt's circle of friends, including Frédéric Chopin (despite the hatred between her and Chopin’s partner George Sand), who dedicated his 12 Études, Op.
-25 to her (his earlier set of 12 Études, Op.
-10 had been dedicated to Liszt).
-Liszt's "Die Lorelei", one of his very first pieces, based on text by Heinrich Heine, was also dedicated to her.
+Liszt dedicated “Die Lorelei", one of his very first pieces to her.

-From summer 1837 until autumn 1839 they travelled to Italy and Switzerland, staying successively in Bellagio, Milan, Venice, Lugano, Modena, Florence, Bologna and Rome.
-It was these travels that inspired the composer to write his cycle of piano collections entitled Années de pèlerinage.
+From 1837 to 1839 the two traveled to Italy and Switzerland, staying successively in Bellagio, Milan, Venice, Lugano, Modena, Florence, Bologna and Rome.
+During these travels, she became close to Liszt's circle of friends, including Frédéric Chopin, who dedicated his 12 Études, Op.
+25 to her, and George Sand.

-D'Agoult had three children with Liszt; however, she and Liszt did not marry, maintaining their independent views and other differences while Liszt was busy composing and touring throughout Europe.
+D’Agoult's relationship with Sand began as friendship, with Sand acting as a mentor for the less experienced D’Agoult, but soured over the years amid rumors of jealousy and ended in mutual animosity.
+Sand's account of this period became the inspiration for Honoré de Balzac’s novel, Béatrix.